An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 -OK then, now let’s go downstairs and continue our dinner.
 She is calling for us anyway.

--I hope you are hungry…we have: sweet and sour pork, we have deep fried chicken with mango, orange or apricot sauce, we have beef and broccoli with a black pepper, and chili sauce – be careful with this one, as is very spicy, typical Sichuan Cuisine – or if you would like, I prepared a sauce based on mustard and sesame seeds mixed in sesame oil and soy sauce.
+-I hope you are hungry…we have: sweet and sour pork, we have deep fried chicken with mango, orange or apricot sauce, we have beef and broccoli with black pepper and chili sauce – be careful with this one, as is very spicy, typical Sichuan Cuisine – or if you would like, I prepared a sauce based on mustard and sesame seeds mixed in sesame oil and soy sauce.
 We also have fried shrimps with oyster sauce and to top everything, I cooked fried rice with vegetables.

 -Wow!
 This table looks unbelievably attractive!
 Zhaohui, I extend my compliments again to you.
 You are indeed an amazing cook!